 Na2, SO4, K2 SO4

 When the problem of scaling impedes the process of concentration, a design similar to the one described above is proposed.
-This applies for CaSO4 saturated solutions, like fertilizer grade phosphoric acid, demineralization effluents, vinasses.
+This applies to CaSO4 saturated solutions, like fertilizer-grade phosphoric acid, demineralization effluents, and vinasses.

 Oslo Type Crystallizer (classified-suspension crystallizer)